llakterian/bontez_suppliers/START_HERE.md

 ============

 For Deployment Issues:
-1. Check DEPLOYMENT.md
+1. Check NETLIFY_DEPLOYMENT.md
-2. Review Render/Netlify dashboard
+2. Review Netlify dashboard logs
-3. Check application logs
+3. Check browser console for errors
-4. See troubleshooting section
+4. See troubleshooting section in docs

 For Feature Questions:
 1. See QUICK_START.md